gcruzgar/odflows/README.md

 To check: numbers don't match totals.
 Small errors expected in % due to rounding but raw numbers dont add up.
 Large discrepancy in bedroom information for sales.

 As expected, reducing the data to households with a forwarding service favours more expensive moves.
 The number of flats in the data also reduces significantly (10%).
+The changes are larger for rentals than sales, but these are relevant in both cases.

 We can compare data between wards to obtain general trends in the data.
 For example, in figure (1) we can see the most frequent type of dwelling sold in each ward.
 Although terraced houses are the most common property sold across the UK, these concentrate mainly in urban areas whilst most wards have a higher number of detached properties sold.
 It is interesting to note that Greater London has a significant number of flats being sold, being more common that terraced.